theo-armour/ucsf2/pages/the-status-of-illness-in-the-age-of-social-networks.md

 Annual US Health care expenses have passed 3 trillion dollars this year.
 Often creating a crushing burden on people.
-Before going on Medicare my insurance and copyays were in the range of $25,000 year
+Before going on Medicare my insurance and copays were in the range of $25,000 year

-Now that I am on Medicare the insurance has f=drpped below $10,000.
+Now that I am on Medicare the insurance has dropped below $10,000.

-But the striking thing is that any mention of money and paying for stuff has eveporated.
+But the striking thi0ng is that any mention of money and paying for stuff has evaporated.
 It's as if I had move to Europe = or any normal country where medical costs are borne by the society.

+## Preface

+I need help here. ;-

 ## Part I / Ubiquity of procedures

+> In principle a work of art has always been reproducible.

+Ditto clinical trial

+Wikipedia > Clinical study design aims to ensure the scientific validity and reproducibility of the results.

 Medical procedures as a product of factories - mechanically reproduced operations

 * 'brought into our house from far off'

-'the art of the film' is like the 'action at a distance' using endoscopy
+'the art of the film' is like the 'action at a distance' in carrying out an endoscopy

+> For the study of this standard nothing is more revealing than the nature of the repercussions that these two different manifestations
+> – the reproduction of works of art and the art of the film – have had on art in its traditional form.

+In medicine, we reproduce diseases and came make new ones as well